gjoelbye/GoogleBrainCaptureHackathon/README.md

 ### Step 9:
 Now, open a terminal in your Workbench (Click the blue “+” icon).
-Here, run the command `$ gcloud init` and select [1], [2] and Y. Go to the link, log in with your devstar account and copy the authorization code into the terminal.
-Select cloud project [1] hackathon2024-415815.
+Here, run the command `$ gcloud auth application-default login --no-launch-browser` Go to the link, log in with your devstar account and copy the authorization code into the terminal.

 ### Step 10:
 Press the “mount bucket” button in the menu besides the blue “+”-icon.
 You might have to expand the menu and file browser by dragging the right edge, since the mounting button might be hidden.
 Then, type in “copenhagen_medtech_hackathon” and wait for a bit while your data gets mounted.
-The data gets mounted in your root folder.

-### Step 10.5:
-To run the demos, move the data into the `/src/data` folder, for example by running the command `$ mv -v ~/copenhagen_medtech_hackathon/* ~/GoogleBrainCaptureHackathon/src/data` in the terminal.
-Note that this may take some time!
+You might be getting an error message regarding not having permission to the bucket.
+If so, try to see if the data has been mounted in your root folder (besides the folder "GoogleBrainCaptureHackathon" that you cloned from your repository).
+If so, you can continue to the next step.
+If not, please ask for help.

 ### Step 11:
 Now we need to install our dependencies for the project!
 Navigate to the `GoogleBrainCaptureHackathon` directory and run the command `python3 -m pip install -r requirements.txt` (this might also take a few minutes depending on our VM).